UKCloud/documentation/articles/openshift/oshift-how-backup-directories-database.md

 ## Uploading a directory to a container

-1. Switch to the project in which the container you want to upload a directory to is located:
+1. Switch to the project in which the container you want to upload the directory to is located:

     ```bash
     oc project {project name}